nourhanahmed-26/NETWORKWALKS-B083-WEEK1-PM1-CYBERSECURITY-LAB-SETUP/README.md

-# 🐉 Kali Linux on VirtualBox — Network & Snapshot Setup
+# 🐉 Kali Linux on VirtualBox

 > Documentation of the network configuration and snapshot workflow for a fresh Kali Linux 2026.2 install running in Oracle VirtualBox.